Best High-Yield Business Savings Account for November 2024

 Bluevine is technically a small business checking account.
 But it offers a higher APY than most business savings accounts.
 And there's no monthly fee for the basic checking account, so it's great for businesses of all sizes.

 Every user get 5 free subaccounts with their own unique account numbers.
-They can be used like savings accounts for upcoming expenses, emergencies, taxes, etc. All 6 accounts earn interest (on up to $250k combined for Standard tier and up to $3M for Premier tier).
+They can be used like savings accounts for upcoming expenses, emergencies, taxes, etc. All 6 accounts earn interest (on up to $250k combined for Standard tier, up to $250k for Plus tier, and up to $3M for Premier tier).

 Bluevine accepts cash deposits at over 90,000 Green Dot locations and over 1,500 Allpoint+ ATMs (though there's a fee).[1]
 That also makes it ideal for businesses that receive cash.